 - Has a high temperature or a new persistent cough – follow the guidance on self-isolation

-- Is living with someone in self-isolation or a vulnerable person.
+- Is living with someone in self-isolation or a clinically extremely vulnerable person.

 Procedure if Someone Falls Ill